conjectures/Engineering_84_business_week/week4_python/s11-databases/README.md

-# Python Database
+# Using Databases with Python

 Most software applications require the storage and maintenance of persistent data.
 For that reason, a database is used, like SQL.

 In order to communicate with the Database Management System of SQL Servers, the different **Python SQL Libraries** can be used.

 In this lesson, the `pyodbc` library is used to connect to an AWS hosted database that is using the SQL Server DBMS by Microsoft.
 The DB is running the Northwind example dataset for testing purposes.